 One characteristic shared by both social media and industrial media is the capability to reach small or large audiences; for example, either a blog post or a television show may reach zero people or millions of people.
 The properties that help describe the differences between social media and industrial media depend on the study.
 Some of these properties are:

+1. Reach - both industrial and social media technologies provide scale and enable anyone to reach a global audience.
+2. Accessibility - the means of production for industrial media are typically owned privately or by government; social media tools are generally available to anyone at little or no cost.
+3. Usability — industrial media production typically requires specialized skills and training.
+Most social media does not, or in some cases reinvents skills, so anyone can operate the means of production.
 4. Recency — the time lag between communications produced by industrial media can be long (days, weeks, or even months) compared to social media (which can be capable of virtually instantaneous responses; only the participants determine any delay in response).
 As industrial media is currently adopting social media tools, this feature may well not be distinctive anymore in some time.

 Yet another distinction concerns accountability: Industrial media is held to account to society for the content quality and consequences of their activities, in terms of the values of public interest, social responsibility and editorial independence.
 Social media is so far not accountable for their publishing activities.
 On the one hand social media could be perceived as rather free from conflicts of interest but, on the other hand, its public value may be threatened by the growing phenomena of Public Relations 2.0, advertising networks and third-party advertising.